Contents

 Track Prep

 Simple Use: Select the tracks you want to process (up to a few thousand) in iTunes/Music or choose a playlist, then use one of the four Presets such as "Heavy Overlap" and press the Process button.
-If you need to, you can adjust the sliders to the left to taste and process again.
+If you need to, you can adjust the sliders to taste and process again.
 Those values are described below.

-Sound Check in Radiologik DJ
+Track Prep Gain Normalization in Radiologik DJ

 Track Properties Backup